 Determining the value of property in real estate always presents a challenge.
 And the most plausible price stems from evaluating as much information as possible.

 Current appraisal techniques are often based on a previous sale price, failing to take into account factors like transportation and infrastructure improvements, changes in the environment, local neighborhood, and other amenities (like schools, stores and access to public transportation) that have an impact on a property value.
-Due to pattern recognition abilities, ML-based software can be of great help in resolving this significant issue by revealing the whole bunch of price-affecting factors.
+Due to pattern recognition abilities, the ML-based software can be of great help in resolving this significant issue by revealing the whole bunch of price-affecting factors.

-Chatbot assistants in Real Estate
+Intelligent Chatbot assistants in Real Estate

 The world is experiencing the return of chatbots – but for this time, they are likely to stay for long.
 The emergence of ML paved the way for sufficient advancements concerning the technology, as the chatbots become able to “learn”, and therefore, answer more specific and complex queries.
 And most importantly, now people find them really appealing – according to the statistics from a Business Insider report, “approximately 45% of end users prefer chatbots as the primary mode of communication for customer service inquiries”.